hecrenews/hecrenews.github.io/_posts/2020-08-23-student-becomes-president-of-all-clubs-administration-in-panic.md

 to join the student council.
 Džana was disinterested of course but her friend told her to run for president.
 For some reason, Džana suddenly became interested in the organization.
 She was going to run for president, and she was going to win.
 The other candidate were cold-blooded seasoned veterans, being in the student council since its inception in 3rd grade and never letting go of their positions.
 Džana wasn't even trying to target their weakest member, she was going straight for the Presidency.
-Giman B., the current president thought Džana wouldn't even pose a minor threat and doubted she would get more than 2 votes.
-Howeverm Giman B. greatly underestimated
+Giman B., the current president, thought Džana wouldn't even pose a minor threat and doubted she would get more than 2 votes.
+However, Giman B. greatly underestimated
 Džana's charisma and her ability to communicate with the student body.
 It was as if Džana was a siren when she was rallying up the students to vote for her.
 Giman B. soon got insight that he was going to lose the presidency.
-He played hard and rough, resorting to many underhand tactics and even blackmail, but he lost the presidency.
+He played hard and rough, resorting to many underhanded tactics and even blackmail, but he lost the presidency.
 The former power structure of the student council immediately collapsed and Džana was president.

 At this point in time the adminstration did not even notice anything was wrong.
 They thought, "Eh, these are just Elementary kids.
 We show up, they show up, we get